 By grazing only local grass and herbs, we can find aromas such as juniper, wormwood, scorzonera, etc. in the flavour of the milk and consequently in that of the Pecorino itself.

 Known very simply as ‘cacio’ among the various producers, Pecorino Toscano comes in two variants:

 Pecorino Toscano Fresco and Pecorino Toscano Stagionato, also known as soft or semi-hard.

 How is Pecorino Toscano with Truffle produced?

 For this Pecorino Toscano, we chose and relied on the historic Caseificio Nuovo di Poggibonsi (SI), which produced the pecorino with fresh pasteurised sheep’s milk, natural rennet, selected milk enzymes and salt from the famous Volterra salt pans.

 A generous amount of ‘Scorzone’ and ‘Bianchetto’ black truffle flakes are added to the curd, giving the cheese its characteristic intense truffle flavour.

 How best to pair it

-Accompany it with a glass of full-bodied, well-structured red wine or even a dry bubbly.
+– Accompany it with a glass of full-bodied red wine.